 Mobility shock.
 When a mobility shock is received, married households have two choices to make: stay married or divorce; move or not move.
-I assume that, upon receiving the migration shock and observing their idiosyncratic preferences for the candidate city, the two spouses bargain to determine the allocation of consumption conditionally on the migration choice.
-In both cases, the outside option of the spouses is a costly divorce after which they can decide on the migration opportunity independently.
+I assume that, upon receiving the migration shock and observing their idiosyncratic preferences for the candidate city, the two spouses bargain to determine the allocation of consumption conditionally on each migration choice.
+In both cases, the outside option of the spouses is a costly divorce, after which they can decide on the migration opportunity independently.
 This structure implicitly assumes that there is commitment on the bargained outcome (i.e., spouses cannot deviate from the bargained allocation after the migration opportunity is taken or forgone).
-The value of the outside option for both spouses is given by